- Sports and Recreation»

 Fulton County Stadium (521 Capitol Ave.
 SE, Atlanta, GA; Atlanta Braves; NL: 1965-1996).
 The stadium opened in 1965 but the Atlanta Braves, after leaving Milwaukee, played their first game at Fulton County Stadium in 1966.
 The ballpark was torn down in 1997; it is now a parking lot where there is a monument marking Hank Aaron’s historic 715th home run.
 The Braves currently play at Turner Field (755 Hank Aaron Dr.).

 Candlestick Park (602 Jamestown Ave., San Francisco, CA; San Francisco Giants; NL; 1960).
 Candlestick, arguably considered the first “modern” park of its time, was constructed with modified concrete.
 Many players and fans didn’t like the baseball stadium because it was windy, damp and could become quite cold.
 The stadium has been operating, but not for baseball; the Giants left Candlestick to play at AT&T/Pacific Bell/SBC Park (24 Willie Mays Plaza) which opened in 2000.
-San Francisco’s NFL team (49ers) was playing at Candlestick but the 49ers now have a new stadium.
-Candlestick’s future is uncertain but it is expected to be torn down.
+San Francisco’s NFL team had played at Candlestick; the 49ers now have a new stadium.
+Candlestick Park was demolished in September 2015.

 Exhibition Stadium/Canadian Exhibition Stadium (Toronto, Ontario; Toronto Blue Jays; AL; 1959-1989).
 Originally built for football, the ballpark was used by the league’s expansion-team Jays from 1977 until 1989.
 The football/baseball stadium was torn down in 1999; the site now holds a soccer stadium.
 The Toronto Blue Jays play at the Rogers Centre, also known as the SkyDome (One Blue Jays Way, Toronto, Ontario).